daylightstudio/FUEL-CMS-Forms-Module/README.md

 To file a bug report, go to the [issues](https://github.com/daylightstudio/FUEL-CMS-Forms-Module/issues) page.

 ## LICENSE
-The forms Module for FUEL CMS is licensed under [APACHE 2](http://www.apache.org/licenses/LICENSE-2.0).
+The Forms Module for FUEL CMS is licensed under [APACHE 2](http://www.apache.org/licenses/LICENSE-2.0).